-As followers of Jesus, what we believe and trust about God informs the way we think about ourselves and our interaction with the world around us.
+As followers of Jesus, what we trust and believe about God informs the way we think about ourselves and our interaction with the world around us.

-We confess that God is Creator and Sustainer of all things.
-We believe he does not “view us from a distance,” but is intimately involved in his world, working to liberate and reconcile all of creation to himself through love and grace.
+We trust that God is Creator and Sustainer of all things.
+We trust God does not “view us from a distance,” but is intimately involved in the world, working to liberate and reconcile all of creation through love and grace.

-We confess that God’s Holy Spirit is the presence of Jesus within his community of believers today.
+We trust that God’s Holy Spirit is the presence of Jesus within his community of believers today.
 Through his life, death and resurrection Jesus makes the promised Spirit a reality in the lives of all who are baptized into his name.
-We want to move as the Spirit moves, trusting that the Spirit provides the ongoing church with all that it needs for service, worship and holiness.
+We want to move as the Spirit moves, trusting that the Spirit provides the ongoing church with all that is needed.

-We confess that God calls us to community.
-God as Father, Son and Holy Spirit has community in his own being.
-He made us in his own image as male and female.
+We believe that God calls us to community.
 The only thing God declared “not good” was man living without community.
 We are called by God to live in relationship.
 We are a better people when we love each other well, as Jesus both demonstrated and calls us to do.

 We believe that we are a community with a commission.
 We gather together for encouragement and renewal in faith, then we are commissioned to go and live our baptized faith in the streets, homes and workplaces of everyday life.
 We are a community of God’s people sent into the world, to care for God’s people and for God’s earth.